 St. Anthony Mary Claret

-We built this parish in 1951 to minister to the English and Spanish-speaking community in and around Fresno.
+The Claretians built this parish in 1951 to minister to the English and Spanish-speaking community in and around Fresno.
 Today our parish serves between 1,500 and 2,000 families, most of which are Hispanic.
-Our ministries include help for immigrants and leadership development.
+In addition to preaching, sacramental, and bible ministries, our pastoral work includes help for immigrants and leadership development.

-The following are the parishes we currently serve in Canada.
-For more information about each parish, please visit the websites listed below.
+Below are the parishes we currently serve in Canada.
+For more information about each parish, please visit their individual websites.

 Saint Bernard Parish